 Christina Crawford is a PhD Candidate in Architectural History and Theory at Harvard University whose work focuses on architectural and urban design strategies particular to periods of intensive transition.
 Her dissertation research centers on the relationship between urban theory and architectural practice in the Soviet Union from 1917-1932, a period that spans from initial land socialization to the conclusion of the First Five-Year Plan.
-Christina is the Sidney R. Knafel Dissertation Completion Fellow at the Weatherhead Center for International Affairs for 2015-16.
+Christina is an active participant in the Harvard Mellon Urban Initiative: Reconceptualizing the Urban as a teaching fellow and collaborator for the Moscow portal.
+She is also the Sidney R. Knafel Dissertation Completion Fellow at the Weatherhead Center for International Affairs for 2015-16.

 Christina received her B.A. in Architecture and East European Studies from Yale University, and her M.Arch from the Harvard Graduate School of Design; all degrees were conferred with Distinction.
 She served as Vice Consul in the U.S. Consulate in St. Petersburg, Russia, and received a Fulbright Fellowship to Ukraine, where she researched post-Soviet Ukrainian architecture and urbanism.
 Articles on her Ukrainian work were published in Metropolis (U.S.), Archis (Netherlands), and A.C.C.
 (Ukraine).